ApurvaBhargava/my-curriculum-vitae/README.md

 ## 👩🏻‍💻 ABOUT ME

-Machine Learning/ AI Engineer with 4 years of professional and academic experience in applying machine learning techniques to real-world problems, Master of Science in Data Science from New York University and Bachelor of Engineering in Computer Science and Engineering from Birla Institute of Technology, Mesra, India.
+Machine Learning/ AI Engineer with 4 years of professional experience in applying machine learning techniques to real-world problems, Master of Science in Data Science from New York University and Bachelor of Engineering in Computer Science and Engineering from Birla Institute of Technology, Mesra, India.

 I am invested in translating intelligence from carbon brains to silicon ones and decoding the complexities of learning processes.
 With a strong background in AI and a deep curiosity for how intelligence emerges and evolves, I am eager to be a part of immersive research in artificial general intelligence.

 My research interest is in applying constructs from deep learning, neuroscience, linguistics and computational cognitive modeling to natural language understanding and generation.
 I am driven by the challenge of teaching machines to reason about ambiguity and logic in language, something that even the human brain struggles with at times.

-Since the mind is bigger than the person, I also write poetry and short stories.

 ## 🎓 EDUCATION